roryp/vogella/docs/language/1-Java.md

 Java source files are written as plain text documents.
 The programmer typically writes Java source code in an *Integrated Development Environment* (IDE) for programming.
 An IDE supports the programmer in the task of writing code, e.g., it provides auto-formating of the source code, highlighting of the important keywords, etc.

 At some point the programmer (or the IDE) calls the Java compiler ( `javac` ).
-The Java compiler creates the *bytecode*instructions.
+The Java compiler creates the *bytecode *instructions.
 These instructions are stored in `.class` files and can be executed by the Java Virtual Machine.

 ### 1.6.
 Garbage collector

 The JVM automatically re-collects the memory which is not referred to by other objects.
 The Java *garbage collector* checks all object references and finds the objects which can be automatically released.

-While the garbage collector relieves the programmer from the need to explicitly manage memory, the programmer still need to ensure that he does not keep unneeded object references, otherwise the garbage collector cannot release the associated memory.
+While the garbage collector relieves the programmer from the need to explicitly manage memory, the programmer still needs to ensure that he does not keep unneeded object references, otherwise the garbage collector cannot release the associated memory.
 Keeping unneeded object references are typically called *memory leaks*.

 ### 1.7.
 Classpath